 Tax Credit.
-As proposed in the Farm Bill, participants in the CRP could elect to receive an annual tax credit12 rather than receiving the annual rental payments.13 This credit would be subject to neither income nor self-employment tax.14 Those who did not elect to receive the credit would continue to receive the annual rental payments.
+Although not passed as part of the final Farm Bill, a provision in the Senate amendments would have allowed participants in the CRP to elect to receive an annual tax credit15 rather than receiving the annual rental payments.16 This credit would have been subject to neither income nor self-employment tax.17 Those who did not elect to receive the credit would continue to receive the annual rental payments.

-The amount of the credit would be the same as the amount of the annual rental payment each electing participant would otherwise have received.
-The credit could be used to offset current year's taxes, but would not be refundable.
-However, any excess could be carried forward and used against tax in future years.
-The credit would not be allowed as either an original credit or as a carryforward in any fiscal year after FY2012.
+The amount of the credit would have been the same as the amount of the annual rental payment each electing participant would otherwise have received.18 As proposed, the credit could have been used to offset current year's taxes, but would not be refundable.19 However, any excess could be carried forward and used against taxes in future years.20 The credit would not have been allowed as either an original credit or as a carryforward in any fiscal year after FY2012.21